Admissions

 As well as the admission conditions above, we will take account of the following points when deciding which children to offer places in the nursery.

-• Circumstance affecting the child’s or their family’s welfare
+• Emergency circumstances affecting the child’s or their family’s welfare

 Nursery Fees